AdamDunn22/FinalProject/README.md

 ## Project Outline:
 * Patient Health and Demographic data is collected, analyzed and cleaned up using Pandas and Numpy libraries.
 Using Sklearn packages we created a KNN supervised machine learning model to split data and predict which patients have type 2 diabetes.
 Data is seperated into features and taget variables (diabetes).
 Features include blood pressure, BMI, age, and other factors.
 A confusion matrix and accuracy score are given as part of the model.
+* Data was converted to integers using replace function in pandas (e.g. non-smoker = 0, smoker = 1)
 * A dashboard is created using Javascript/HTML/CSS to display the data in an easy to view and simple format that also allows for users to interact with graphs/figures and select data.

 ## Description of Communication Protocol